dteske25/TravisCI/README.md

 - Commit and push the changes to a different branch.
 - Open a new pull request.

-Travis CI will detect the pull request, and build it.
+Github Actions will detect the pull request, and build it.
 Since we have a test failing, it should detect that.
 A failed build will look like the following;

 ![failed build](./img/failed-build.png)